Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Source Code Management

-As shown in Fig.~\ref{fig:git_commits} the number of commits has risen from about 100--200 per quarter since the creation of the subversion repository in 2006, to about 300--500 per quarter since the public subversion (and git) mirror was made available in 2010, and to about 600--1200 commits per quarter in recent years.
-Only the move to git as source code management tool and using the GitHub pull request management have allowed us to scale this part of the development process to this level of activity.
+As shown in Fig.~\ref{fig:git_commits} the number of commits has risen from about 100--200 per quarter after the creation of the subversion repository in 2006, to about 300--500 per quarter after the public subversion (and git) mirror was made available in 2010, and then increased sharply during the COVID-19 pandemic to about 600--1200 commits per quarter, a high level that has been sustained since.
+This commit history is a measure of development activity of LAMMPS.
+Only the move to git as source code management tool and using the GitHub pull request management have allowed us to scale the development process to this level of activity.
 Now, contributions are improved and corrected (if needed) \emph{before} they are included in the development branch and the review process distributes the work across the entire LAMMPS development team.
-In addition, we have given recurring contributors permission to triage incoming new issues and pull request to further engage the most competent person to provide a review.
-This step is largely automated by maintaining a \texttt{.github/CODEOWNERS} file that maps the GitHub accounts of LAMMPS contributors to files or folders in the LAMMPS source code and automatically requests reviews from those users.
+In addition, we have given recurring contributors permission to triage incoming new issues and pull requests to further engage the most competent person to provide a review.
+This step is largely automated by maintaining a \texttt{.github/CODEOWNERS} file that maps the GitHub accounts of LAMMPS contributors to files or folders in the LAMMPS source code (typically files they contributed) and automatically requests reviews from those users.
+Using AI based code review using GitHub Copilot (Sect.~\ref{sec:ai-usage:review}) helps to further lighten the load on the LAMMPS core developers.

 To maintain consistency, we use branch protection for the `develop' and `stable' branches so that \emph{all} changes must be submitted as pull requests.
 Accidental commits to a local copy of the `develop' branch will be refused when pushing the branch.
-This ensures that all changes go through the automated review and testing process (discussed in Sect.~\ref{sec:test}).
+This ensures that all changes go through the automated review and testing process (discussed in more detail in Sect.~\ref{sec:test}).

-We also found that it is preferable to have a single person performing merges and handling releases.
+We also noticed that it is preferable to have a designated core developer performing merges and handling releases.
 That person may be different for different releases.
-Individual LAMMPS developers can ``chaperone'' individual pull requests, and signal this by assigning the pull request to themselves.
+Individual LAMMPS developers ``chaperone'' specific pull requests, and signal this by assigning the pull request to themselves.
 If they assign the pull request to the developer responsible for merging, it is the signal that the pull request is ready to be merged (from the perspective of the new or improved functionality that is added) and can be subjected to a final round of testing and enforcing various formal and programming style requirements.